Cooking 101: Corned Beef Brisket

 Note to self: Always ask husband if he likes the expensive meat you are buying before you dive in.
 He was a trooper, but confessed he wasn’t a big corned beef fan.
 Lesson learned.

-This was far from healthy, but I love savory, briney flavors and of course I loved it!
-I served mine with the traditional saurkraut and skillet potatoes.
-I heated the saurkraut in my cast iron skillet, then browned up some freezer potatoes in the same pan.
+This was far from healthy, but I love savory, briny flavors, so of course, I enjoyed it.
+I served mine with the traditional sauerkraut and skillet potatoes.
+I heated the sauerkraut in my cast iron skillet, then browned up some freezer potatoes in the same pan.
 I should have done a green vegetable, but I got lazy, and I couldn’t think of one that I felt went with the flavors.
 What do you think?

 1/2 cup water